soyeonkim/myFashion/README.md

-Skymedic
+myFashion
 ===========

-Skymedic HTML5 client for Web using the simple user experience.
+myFashion HTML5 client for Web using the simple user experience.

 Design